roob-p/GamepadToKeyboard-PlayniteExtension/README.md

 ## How it works
+- Everytime you activate a game for wich
-- You can add the game in the `Gamelist.ini` file
+- Add the game in the list of games that GamepadToKeyboard `Gamelist.ini` file simply clicking the 2nd menu voice.